 In this section we set out the context for the development of these Masterplans.
 Firstly, how they relate to the recently published Draft Community Plan and the Development Plan, secondly how they relate to the Department for Infrastructure (Dfl) publication 'Changing Gear' and finally how they relate to the (Dfl) document, "Exercise Explore and Enjoy, a strategic plan for Greenways in Northern Ireland."

 2.1 Planning Policy - Community Plan and Development Plan

-Mid and East Antrim Borough Council have recently put their Draft Community Plan out to public consultation.
-The plan, when adopted, will provide strategic direction for the Borough up to 2032.
+Mid and East Antrim Borough Council has published "Putting People First -The Mid and East Antrim Community Plan".
+The Plan will provide strategic direction for the Borough up to 2032.